Paul McCartney: A Golden Legacy

 To state the obvious, Sir Paul McCartney is many things.

 He's a Beatle.
 An artist.
 A musician.
 A singer.
 A songwriter.
 A producer.
 A collaborator.
 A husband.
 A father.
 A philanthropist.
+An icon.
 A knight.
 A vegetarian.
-And a doctor, evidenced by his honorary doctorates from Yale University and University of Sussex.
+And a doctor, given his honorary doctorates from Yale University and University of Sussex.

 As for those musical accomplishments, they form the touchstones of a career laced with gold.
-From his historic output as a member of the Beatles to his songs with Wings and as a solo artist, McCartney is an institution.
-He's also an inspiration, a dedicated craftsman who is always pressing forward as evidenced by 2011's Ocean's Kingdom, McCartney's first orchestral score for dance, written for the New York City Ballet.
+From his historic output as a member of the Beatles to his songs with Paul McCartney And Wings and as a solo artist, McCartney is an institution.
+He's also an inspiration, a dedicated craftsman who is always pressing forward as evidenced by 2011's Ocean's Kingdom, McCartney's first orchestral score for dance, and Kisses On The Bottom, his latest studio album featuring two fresh McCartney-penned songs alongside spirited interpretations of classic American standards.

-Below we present a chronology detailing McCartney's impressive Recording Academy legacy to date, providing historical context around his GRAMMY wins, Special Merit Awards and the recordings earning GRAMMY Hall Of Fame induction.
-Of course, the output and information listed below represent but a small view of a career that has "touched billions of lives" according to President Barack Obama.
+Following is a chronology detailing McCartney's impressive Recording Academy legacy to date, providing historical context around his GRAMMY wins, Special Merit Awards, the recordings earning GRAMMY Hall Of Fame induction, and his current 54th GRAMMY nomination.
+Of course, the output listed below represents an abbreviated overview of a career that has "touched billions of lives" according to President Barack Obama.

 1964: